ggfevans/branch-backup-action/.github/BRANCH_STRATEGY.md

 - Consider enabling linear history and signed commits.

 ### dev
-- Default branch.
+- Active development branch.
 Require status checks to pass.
 - Pull requests required for merging changes.
 - Direct pushes may be restricted according to team policy.

+### Default Branch
+- **prod** is the repository default branch
+- Workflows (like backups) run from prod for stability
+- GitHub shows prod branch by default when viewing the repository

 ## Naming Conventions